|

 abstract, length, category, and author contact e-mail.
 If the

-paper is to be considered as part of a theme issue, the author
+paper is to be considered as part of a theme or special section, the author

 - Contact author receives almost instant e-mail confirming receipt of the